 The Georgia Home Education Association (GHEA) is an advocacy group for families who homeschool their children.
 The GHEA provides information about upcoming homeschool events, online groups to join, and events open to the general public.

-The Home School Legal Defense Association (HSLDA) is a national organization that provides legal defense and advocacy for families who homeschool.
+The Home School Legal Defense Association (HSLDA) is a national organization that provides legal defence and advocacy for families who homeschool.
 HSLDA also offers a variety of online resources, including an overview of the homeschooling process, information on state homeschool laws, and tips on how to start homeschooling.

 Helpful tips on how to keep your kids motivated when they’re learning at home!